Drawing by David Hockney: “for lovely Beatrice from David H, August 21st 1973”

 Recently, we have focused on writers from places of distress, hosting talented authors from Afghanistan, Turkey, Syria and Somalia, giving them not only a place in which to work, but a place of connection to other writers.
 It has been a gratifying project.

-- TRAVEL ASSISTANCE: Even a small fare can be impossible for writers—consider the taxis, trains, as well as the plane—and even 500 euros of help can bridge that gap.
+- TRAVEL ASSISTANCE: Even a small fare can be impossible for writers—consider the taxis, trains, as well as the plane—and even $500 can help bridge that gap.
 Any contribution towards our Travel Fund will allow us to do what we have never been able to do before: help writers come to our foundation.
 A dedicated sponsor could lend a name to these grants, and connect personally with the writers.

 - WRITER’S STIPEND: Bills don’t go away just because a writer is away six weeks working on a novel.
-A 500 or 800 euro stipend can help cover a family’s utilities and rent while the writer is here.
-Even a modest fund for stipends could allow so many writers to take time for their work.
+A $500 or $800 stipend can help cover a family’s utilities and rent while the writer is here.
+Even a modest fund could allow so many writers to take time for their work.

-- PREMIO GREGOR VON REZZORI.
-The Premio is Italy’s most important prize for a work in translation, bringing the world’s greatest writers to Florence.
-It has been difficult to do without a major sponsor: the awards alone are usually 30,000 euros.
-Even smaller gifts—for instance: 4000 euros for use of Sala D’Arme projections—would be essential to keeping this prize alive!
+- PREMIO GREGOR VON REZZORI: The Premio is Italy’s most important prize for a work in translation, bringing the world’s greatest writers to Florence.
+It has been difficult to do without a major sponsor: the awards alone are usually $35,000.
+Even smaller gifts—for instance: $5000 for use of Sala D’Arme projections—would be essential to keeping this prize alive!

 - TWO NEW CARS to replace the old 2000 Land Rover and 1992 Mitsubishi.
-We need a large used vehicle for country living, and another smaller one for trips to the market for daily meals and hope to spend less that 5000 euros each.
+We need a large used vehicle for country living, and another smaller one for trips to the market for daily meals and hope to spend less than $6000 each.

 - A GASOLINE FUND.
 Gas prices in Europe are almost double those in the US, and we have been limiting trips to save on gas.
 More breathing room could let us bring writers to Arezzo or Siena to experience the treasures of Italy.
-Perhaps an 8000 euro fund.
+We are working towards an $8000 fund.

-- A NEW REFRIGERATOR: ours is now many decades old.
+- A NEW REFRIGERATOR: ours is now many decades old, and a new one is only $500.
+Hungry writers will thank you!

-- A NEW WEED CUTTER is what Mangiu (the groundskeeper) wants for Christmas.
+- A NEW WEED CUTTER for $200 is what Mangiu (the groundskeeper) wants for Christmas.

 - CHEESE FUND for lunch time.
 Another wonderful Italian tradition that is a major expense.
-We go through two hunks of Parmigiano each week, 15 euros a shot, which gets us to 1000 euros on Parmigiano alone!
+We go through two hunks of Parmigiano each week, $15 a shot, which gets us to $1000 on Parmigiano alone!
 Then there is Pecorino with salad, and so on.

 - WINE FUND for dinner time.
-We are happy to be able to offer the Tuscan tradition of red wine with dinner (writers provide their own once they leave the table), but of course even a glass each at dinner runs 2000 euros a year.
+We are happy to be able to offer the Tuscan tradition of red wine with dinner (writers provide their own once they leave the table), but of course even a glass each at dinner runs $2000 a year.

 Any assistance you could give would make a world of difference for our writers, and for our staff who work tirelessly to provide a home for them in Tuscany.
 I am personally grateful to any of you who can give generously to what we all know is a worthy cause.